fejesa/withings-react/README.md

 The example application demonstrates how to access the [Withings](https://developer.withings.com/) health API in reactive way by using [Spring Webflux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html).

+The client can call the
+* /heart
+* /ecg

+REST API.

 The client can fetch Blood Pressure measurement results in a given period by sending a GET request from a console - for example using [httpie](https://httpie.org/) - like
 ```